SalesforceCommerceCloud/raml-toolkit/docs/diff/library-usage.md

 ## Categorize Changes with Custom Rules

 You can define your own rule set to apply on the changes.
-Look at [Defining your own rules](rules.md#Defining-your-own-rules) for details on defining custom rules
+See [Defining your own rules](rules.md#Defining-your-own-rules) for details on defining custom rules.

 ```typescript
 import { ApiDifferencer } from "@commerce-apps/raml-toolkit/lib/diff/apiDifferencer";